 [As the cursor moves over, or user clicks on Time Zone, in the Preferences screen the following text should appear.]

-The time zone section allows you to set the time zone which will be used to display time and date information within the site.
+The time zone section allows you to set the time zone which will be used to display date and time information within the site.

 The time zone selection shows: